With roster spots on the line, Washington thrashed by Ravens in preseason finale

 Huntley is Baltimore’s third-string quarterback.

-“Missed opportunities,” Rivera said on the broadcast at halftime.
-“We had some chances to move the ball.
-We didn’t do that.
-We had a chance to get off the field, and we make a dumb penalty.
-Some undisciplined football.
-Things that are disappointing more so than anything else.”

 The issues reached special teams, too, where Washington’s kicking operations have been problematic throughout the preseason.
 Kicker Dustin Hopkins missed a pair of field goals in the first game against the New England Patriots, yet Rivera declined to bring in competition.
 He said the timing and rhythm of the group, with rookie long snapper Camaron Cheeseman and holder Tress Way, wasn’t in sync.
-But in their final game to work out the kinks, Hopkins’s first field goal attempt from 55 yards was kicked low and ultimately blocked.
+But in their final game to work out the kinks, Hopkins’s first field goal attempt from 55 yards was kicked low and appeared to be blocked.

-At positions deep on talent, such as cornerback and wide receiver, the troublesome play provided little clarity.
+“I really didn’t care if he made that 55-yarder," Rivera said.
+"What I really was more concerned about was the operation.
+I wanted to see a good snap, a good hold and a good swing.
+That’s all I was looking at.
+It was a little bit further than what they had given me as his distance, but I was going to send him out there because I wanted to see the operation.”

+Both he and Hopkins agreed the operation on the kick went smoothly.
+The miss, Hopkins said, was on him.
+Although he couldn’t tell whether the ball was blocked, he launched it too low.

+“Tonight my process was not good on the first kick, and it bothers me,” said Hopkins, who bounced back to hit a 48-yarder before halftime. “...
+Going into that kick, I’m looking at the play clock, and all I’m thinking about is trying to hurry up, and I didn’t have any of the keys that I usually have going into a kick that typically make me successful.
+I hate that a huge mental error led to poor physical execution.”

 But there were bright spots, notably from Darryl Roberts, who might have done enough to earn a roster spot.
-On a Baltimore third down at the Washington 2-yard line, Roberts blew up a run by Nate McCrary, knocking him back for a loss of 4 yards to force a field goal.
+On a Baltimore third down at the Washington 2-yard line, Roberts blew up a run by Nate McCrary, knocking him back for a loss of four yards to force a field goal.

 Torry McTyer started at cornerback and held up well in coverage to continue a strong showing throughout the preseason.
+But his night ended early because of a concussion, forcing Rivera’s staff to consider even more over the next few days.

+“It’s very disruptive,” Rivera said.
+“We’ll have to see how he is [Sunday] and the next couple days, and then we’ll go from there as far as that’s concerned.
+But when you have guys that aren’t available to play ... that’s a little bit of a disappointment because those are guys you want to see play."

+Rookie safety Darrick Forrest (hamstring) and defensive ends James Smith-Williams (sore leg) and Casey Toohill (toe) did not play because of injuries.

-But his night ended early because of a concussion.
-Fellow cornerback Troy Apke, another player on the edge, proved his worth in coverage and on special teams, perhaps keeping him on the 53.
+But cornerback Troy Apke, another player on the edge, continued to progress since switching from safety, maintaining tight coverage and coming up with key special teams tackles to perhaps keep his spot on the 53.

-David Bada, an international player who spent last season on the practice squad, had a sack and blocked an extra point.
-Bunmi Rotimi, a defensive end signed at the start of training camp, added another sack.

-Second-year wide receiver Antonio Gandy-Golden had perhaps the best night among offensive players, catching four of six targets for 39 yards.

-Dax Milne, a seventh-round pick vying for one of the last roster spots, had a 26-yard over-the-shoulder catch along the right sideline for the team’s biggest play of the evening.
+David Bada, an international player who spent last season on the practice squad, had a sack and blocked an extra point; Bunmi Rotimi, a defensive end signed at the start of training camp, added another sack; Gandy-Golden had perhaps the best night among the offensive players, catching four of six targets for 39 yards; and Milne, a seventh-round pick, had a 26-yard over-the-shoulder catch along the right sideline for the team’s biggest play of the evening.

 And while Patterson couldn’t erase the drops, he showed well in pass protection, picking up a safety blitz to keep Allen clean.